 Blockchain developers have many roles and responsibilities.
 They might be responsible for the blockchain network, the applications that run on that network or a combination of both.
 They might also participate in designing blockchain networks and applications, analyzing existing systems and evaluating new technologies.

-- researching, analyzing and designing blockchain networks, consensus protocols and decentralized applications;
+- Researching, analyzing and designing blockchain networks, consensus protocols and decentralized applications.

-- planning security and compliance across the entire blockchain network and applying cryptographic mechanisms such as hash functions and digital signatures;
+- Planning security and compliance across the entire blockchain network and applying cryptographic mechanisms such as hash functions and digital signatures.

-- researching and evaluating new tools and technologies and integrating them into a blockchain network or its applications;
+- Researching and evaluating new tools and technologies and integrating them into a blockchain network or its applications.

-- developing, testing, monitoring and maintaining a blockchain network, with a focus on performance, distributed computing, consensus protocols, cryptography and other security measures;
+- Developing, testing, monitoring and maintaining a blockchain network, with a focus on performance, distributed computing, consensus protocols, cryptography and other security measures.

-- developing, testing, monitoring and maintaining decentralized applications, smart contracts, back-end systems, client-side applications and any other components that make up the application stack;
+- Developing, testing, monitoring and maintaining decentralized applications, smart contracts, back-end systems, client-side applications and any other components that make up the application stack.

 What are the types of blockchain developers?

-- Blockchain software developers create decentralized applications and smart contracts to run on a blockchain network, taking into account the network's architecture and consensus protocols.
+- Blockchain software developers.
+These developers create decentralized applications and smart contracts to run on a blockchain network, taking into account the network's architecture and consensus protocols.
 They might be responsible for both front-end and back-end development, as well as API development that supports blockchain integrations.
 They might also develop client-side applications for multiple device types.

-The exact approach depends on the organization and the specific circumstances.
-The rising demand for smart contract development, for example, has led some teams to use smart contract engineers -- individuals who develop and audit smart contracts and conduct end-to-end testing of business processes.
+The exact approach depends on the organization and its specific circumstances.
+The rising demand for smart contract development, for example, has led some teams to hire smart contract engineers to develop and audit smart contracts and conduct end-to-end testing of business processes.
 Teams using blockchain developers specifically for back-end development is another example of how developer roles can vary.